 Should I install Windows 10 to SSD?

-Due to these benefits, many users would like to upgrade old system disk to SSD, or install OS on a new SSD to make the computer boots up faster, and runs smoothly even with muliple programs in the background.
+Due to these benefits, many users would like to upgrade old system disk to SSD, or install OS on a new SSD to make the computer boot up faster, and runs smoothly even with multiple programs in the background.

-So, how to install Windows 10 on SSD?
-There are usually two ways: one is to clean install Windows 10 using an installation disc, another is to clone Windows 10 to SSD via reliable disk cloning software.
+So, how to install Windows onto SSD?
+There are usually two ways: one is to clean install Windows 10 using an installation disc, and another is to clone Windows 10 to SSD via reliable disk cloning software.
 For more details and specific approaches, please keep reading.

 Preparations before installing Windows 10 on new SSD